Childbirth: Role of males

-Compared to other developed nations, the United States also has high infant mortality rates.
-The Trust for America's Health reports that as of 2011, about one-third of American births have some complications; many are directly related to the mother's health including increasing rates of obesity, type 2 diabetes, and physical inactivity.
-The U.S. Centers for Disease Control and Prevention (CDC) has led an initiative to improve woman's health previous to conception in an effort to improve both neonatal and maternal death rates.

-Culture
+Society and culture

 A Luristan bronze fibula showing a woman giving birth between two antelopes, ornamented with flowers.
 From Iran, 1000 to 650 BC, at the Louvre museum.

 Medieval woman, having given birth, enjoying her lying-in (postpartum confinement).
 France, 14th century.

 Some communities rely heavily on religion for their birthing practices.
-It is believed that if certain acts are carried out, then it will allow the child for a healthier and happier future.
-One example of this is the belief in the Chillihuani that if a knife or scissors are used for cutting the umbilical cord, it will cause for the child to go through clothes very quickly.
+It is believed that if certain acts are carried out, then it will allow the child a healthier and happier future.
+One example of this is the belief in the Chillihuani that if a knife or scissors are used for cutting the umbilical cord, it will cause the child to go through clothes very quickly.
 To prevent this, a jagged ceramic tile is used to cut the umbilical cord.

 Comfort and proximity to extended family and social support systems may be a childbirth priority of many communities in developing countries, such as the Chillihuani in Peru and the Mayan town of San Pedro La Laguna.
 Home births can help women in these cultures feel more comfortable as they are in their own home with their family around them helping out in different ways.
-Traditionally, it has been rare in these cultures for the mother to lie down during childbirth, opting instead for standing, kneeling, or walking around prior to and during birthing.
+Traditionally, it has been rare in these cultures for the mother to lie down during childbirth, opting instead for standing, kneeling, or walking around before and during birthing.

-In contemporary Mayan societies, ceremonial gifts are presented to the mother throughout pregnancy and childbirth to help her into the beginning of her child's life.
+In contemporary Mayan societies, ceremonial gifts are presented to the mother throughout pregnancy and childbirth to help her through the beginning of her child's life.
 Maya women who work in agricultural fields of some rural communities will usually continue to work in a similar function to how they normally would throughout pregnancy, in some cases working until labour begins.

 Placentophagy

-In some cultures the placenta may be consumed as a nutritional boost, but it may also be seen as a special part of birth and eaten by the newborn's family ceremonially.
+In some cultures, the placenta may be consumed as a nutritional boost, but it may also be seen as a special part of birth and eaten by the newborn's family ceremonially.
 In the developed world the placenta may be eaten believing that it reduces postpartum bleeding, increases milk supply, provides micronutrients such as iron, and improves mood and boosts energy.
-The CDC advises against this practice, saying it has not been shown to promote health but has been shown to possibly transmit disease organisms that were passed from the placenta into the mother's breastmilk and then infecting the baby.
+The CDC advises against this practice, saying it has not been shown to promote health but has been shown to possibly transmit disease organisms that were passed from the placenta into the mother's breastmilk and then infect the baby.

 Variation

 Cultural values, assumptions, and practices of pregnancy and childbirth vary across cultures and time.
+See: